keejelo/EasyDialogBox/README.md

 <br />

 # About
-I started this when I needed a multipurpose dialogbox for my own projects.
+I started this when I needed a multipurpose dialogbox for my own projects.<br />
-Although web dialogboxes have gotten a bad rep. in the web-world, I still think they have their use, when used correctly and in the right settings.
+Although dialogboxes have gotten a bad rep. in the web-world, I still think they have their use, when used correctly and in the right settings.

 <br />
 <br />